Brow6el

 google-custom.js|Google Custom|true|*google.com*

-Press s in STANDARD mode to open user scripts menu.
+Press s in STANDARD mode to open user scripts menu, or y to toggle auto-inject.

 🔐 Profile Modes